-DESCRIPTION RESOURCES TASK As a class, make a list of electronic devices or other uses FIFCTRONIC USB resources in this lesson: Video on Thomas Edison DEVICES TODAY of electricity that are essential to our daily lives.
-Hank Green's Tesla video o Smartphones, television, lights, subway, medical Mental Floss's Tesla video devices, computers, etc. Students should explain that electrical Choose four devices as options for the following writing current is a force, and that the energy in electricity can be changed into other assignment. types of energy, such as light and sound.
-Students should then discuss Thomas Edison's numerous improvements of the light bulb, telephone, and movies, as Read biographies of Thomas Edison and Nikola Tesla, ELECTRIC well as Nikola Tesla's improvements on the delivery of electricity.
-CONNECTIONS: pp. 26 and 27.
-FSSAY o Discuss overlaps in the two genius's work. • Watch videos about Tesla and Edison Students write essays discussing: o How their chosen device uses electricity The specific contributions of both Edison and 0 Tesla to that device: inventions that served as precursors to their device Tesla in his lab 1899
+- As a class, make a list of electronic devices or other uses of electricity that are essential to our daily lives. - o Smartphones, television, lights, subway, medical devices, computers, etc. - Choose four devices as options for the following writing assignment. - Read biographies of Thomas Edison and Nikola Tesla, pp. 24 and 25. - o Discuss overlaps in the two genius's work. - Students write essays discussing: - o How their chosen device uses electricity - The specific contributions of both Edison and Tesla to that device; inventions that served as precursors to their device